altocodenl/tagaway/readme.md

       - It sets `State.querying` to `{t: INTEGER, options: {...}}`.
       - If `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it.
       - Invokes `post query`, using `State.query`:
-         - If `State.query.fromDate` is `undefined`, it will instead call the endpoint using the parameter `from` set to `1`.
+         - If `State.query.fromDate` is `undefined` and there are no pivs in `State.selected`, it will call the endpoint using the parameter `from` set to `1`.
+Otherwise, it will call the endpoint using the parameter `fromDate`, set to either `query.fromDate` or to the farthest date from any piv in `State.selected`, whichever of the two dates is the farthest one.
+The farthest date will be the *newest* one if `query.sort` is `oldest`, and the *oldest* one otherwise.
-         - The `to` parameter will be either the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`) or the amount of selected pivs, whatever is larger.
+         - The `to` parameter will be the largest chunk size times three (`teishi.last (H.chunkSizes) * 3`).
 If `options.selectAll` is set, it will be set to a very large number instead.
          - If there's a range pseudo-tag (which is a strictly frontend query representing a date range), its values will be used as the `mindate` and `maxdate` parameters sent to the server.
          - The third argument passed to the responder will be passed in the `refresh` field.
          - If `State.query.update` is set to `'auto'`, or if there are no pivs yet in `Data.pivs`, it will set `updateLimit` to the present moment; otherwise, it will pass the value of `State.query.updateLimit`.